Code-Institute-Submissions/VeronicaLourens-rock-paper-scissors/README.md

 * Design Choice
   * Color Theme

       The site uses white color for the background and black color for the text.
-The uses a lovely picture of two playful children playing the game.
-The site uses bright colors and different shapes of buttons to enhance better user experience.
+It has a lovely picture of two playful children playing the Rock Paper Scissors game for the background.
+The site uses bright colors based on the color theme that the colors change slidely to darker color.
+The buttons are with different shapes.
 The design is child and family friendly to attract little audience.

       ![Color Theme](assets/readmeimg/colortheme.jpg)

       [Color Grid](assets/readmeimg/colorgrid.jpg)

   * Typography

       The site's main font-family is Lato that is easy to read.
 The fall back font-family is Open Sans.

 [Back to top](#rock-paper-scissors)